Jazz in the garden at the National Gallery of Art Sculpture Garden

 Jazz in the Garden at Washington DC Sculpture Garden at the National Gallery of Art

 So don’t miss Jazz in the Garden: Annual free jazz concerts in the stupendous Sculpture Garden at the National Gallery of Art.
 Let me repeat, free jazz in Washington D.C.
-Entering its 19th season in 2019, the series includes many genres of jazz to suit all tastes.

 People putting their feet in the pool at the National Gallery of Art Sculpture Garden in Washington DC